Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

 ## Prerequisites

 * All compute cabinet PDUs, servers, and switches must be powered on.
-* All external file systems, such as Lustre or SpectrumScale (GPFS), should be available to be mounted by clients
+* All external file systems, such as Lustre or Spectrum Scale (GPFS), should be available to be mounted by clients
 * An authentication token is required to access the API gateway and to use the `sat` command.
 See the "SAT Authentication" section of the HPE Cray EX System Admin Toolkit (SAT) product stream documentation (`S-8031`) for instructions on how to acquire a SAT authentication token.